 StayLock Tile is one of the top options for perforated patio tiles.
 These floor tiles fit together tightly, offer limited fall protection, and allow water to dry from underneath.
 They are waterproof and resistant to many acids and oils.

 Interlocking vs. Straight-EdgedIn many cases, one of the decisions you'll have to make while choosing patio tiles is between tile with interlocking connections or straight edges.
 Each one will have distinct advantages and disadvantages.

 Interlocking tiles, as you might have guessed, have interlocking connections of many different kinds.
 For example, you can choose interlocking patio tiles that have puzzle-mat connections, which fit together much like a jigsaw puzzle.
 There are also S-grip connections, tab 'n loop, and hidden locks, just to name a few.
 These types of edges have a strong connection, making them a great choice for areas where the tiles could slip and slide out of place.
 Interlocking tile are also the preferred choice for temporary flooring, such as trade shows.

-Straight-edged tiles, like the Rubber Patio Paver Tile, are good choices for areas that need a nice clean line between the tiles.
+Straight-edged tiles are good choices for areas that need a nice clean line between the tiles.
 With straight line edging, the seams are hard to notice, making the tiles more attractive to the visual eye.
 Many tiles come with slip-resistant materials and can be glued down if needed, allowing for better grip on the floor.
-When properly installed, straight-edge rubber patio tile is perfect for outdoor areas.
+When properly installed, a straight-edge rubber patio tile surface is perfect for outdoor areas.

 One of the advantages of dog bone pavers is that they give the surface flooring an interesting design.
 They come together in an interesting staggered layout that makes the patio look stylish and visually engaging.